 At this moment, it’s a very old kit, it’s released around 2005.
 I began to make this Tiger I tank.
-Because this kit was stocked around four years, I thought it would be completed.
+Because this kit was stocked for around four years, I thought it would be completed.
 I made a similar Dragon Models kit around six years ago.

 I excavated such a thing from the depths of the closet.
-2 sets of late type caterpillar and more 2 sets of early type.
+2 sets of late-type caterpillar and more 2 sets of early type.
 Maybe I bought them in the stage of the exchange rate in favor of yen strong but almost forgot it.
 Tiger I is also released from Zvezda and Tamiya, I’ll have a chance to use them near future.

-It’s late type, I may not exclude Zimmerit Coating.
+It’s late-type, I may not exclude Zimmerit Coating.
 I prepared Tamiya and Wave epoxy putty.
 Because I attach parts immediately after coating, I assemble mufflers and other parts beforehand.
 The Tamiya epoxy putty is hardening time in 12 hours, Wave is 2 hours.

 I checked the road wheels straight from the lengthwise direction.
 And while covering the rear armor over this putty, I attached many parts at the same time quickly.
-This Tamiya putty has 12 hours to fix, I could go for shopping.
+This Tamiya putty has 12 hours to fix, I could go shopping.
 On this front armor, I made some battle damage.

 Here’s connecting movable caterpillar.
 Even one side is very long, I use the A4 sized cutter mat to the full diagonally, but still do not seem to be enough.

 It’s Valentine’s Day today in Japan and it’s the day that girlfriend (lady) buys chocolate for a boyfriend (men), I am told that cake companies decided it.
 My wife bought cakes so today’s work is ended…..